 Habeas corpus is a kind of petition that you can file in federal court to claim that your imprisonment violates federal law.
-(The term "federal law" includes not only federal statutes, but also U.S. treaties and the U.S. Constitution.)
-Whether you are a state or federal prisoner, a federal habeas petition claims that your imprisonment is illegal because your arrest, trial, or sentence violated federal law.
+The term federal law includes not only federal statutes, but also U.S. treaties and the U.S. Constitution.
+Whether you are incarcerated in state or federal custody, a federal habeas petition claims that your imprisonment is illegal because your arrest, trial, or sentence violated federal law.
 This would be true if any aspect of your arrest, trial, or actual sentence violated a federal statute, treaty, or the U.S. Constitution.
 If you believe that your imprisonment violates federal law, you can file a habeas petition regardless of whether your trial was in state court or federal court, and regardless of whether you are in a state prison or a federal prison.
-However, as you will learn in this Chapter, state prisoners may also find it more difficult than federal prisoners to win a habeas claim.
+However, as you will learn in this Chapter, incarcerated people in state custody and incarcerated people in federal custody will have to go through different processes for filing habeas petitions.
+People incarcerated in state custody may also find it more difficult than incarcerated people in federal custody to win a habeas claim.
 In both cases, a federal habeas petition claims that your imprisonment is illegal because your arrest, trial, or sentence violated federal law.